coveo/source.coveo.com/_posts/2014-10-01-java8-mockito.md

     Employee employee = new Employee("John");
     company.addEmployee(employee);

-    // TODO: Verify that the employee was register with the DAL.
+    // TODO: Verify that the employee was registered with the DAL.
 }
 {% endhighlight %}